 Natalya Marauder Sentry Demon Hunter Skills and Runes

-Below, we explain how to choose and use your skills when playing Natalya Marauder Sentry Demon Hunter in Diablo 3.
-Updated for patch 2.6.1 and Season 13.
+On this page, we explain how to choose and use your skills when playing Natalya Marauder Sentry Demon Hunter in Diablo 3.
+Updated for Patch 2.7.4 and Season 27.

 Similarly to some of the earliest RoS builds, Sentry delivers the bulk of the damage in this hybrid playstyle.
 As a result, while it does not buff the Demon Hunter's own output (due to the lack of a Marauder 6-piece), it is still mandatory to extend the number of Sentry charges with Custom Engineering and Bombardier's Rucksack.
-With a strict emphasis on dealing Cold damage, the build employs the Polar Station rune; it has the added benefit of proccing Bane of the Trapped and Cull the Weak on targets affected by its Chill radius.
+The build employs the Polar Station rune; it has the added benefit of proccing Bane of the Trapped and Cull the Weak on targets affected by its Chill radius.
 As such, make a point to spread the Sentry charges as best you can to cover the entire fight.

 Due to the natural limitations imposed by the Marauder 4-piece bonus ("Sentries only cast a spender when you do"), you will balance your Hatred spending around a single major damage dealer.
 Arguably the strongest Demon Hunter spender, Cluster Arrow, is said skill of choice.
-You will augment it with the Cold rune Maelstrom, whose rocket-based nature (able to take advantage of Ballistics) and healing side properties offer the best balance between high damage and safety.
-Note that there is another viable high-end alteration to this build, which swaps the Cluster Arrow rune to Loaded for Bear.
-If you opt for this variant, you should replace all Cold % rolls on gear into Fire, swap the Frostburn in the Cube for Cindercoat and exchage the Ballistics passive for Single Out.
+You will augment it with the Fire rune Loaded for Bear, due to its superior Area Damage potential.
+(One of the earlier versions of the build, which focused on the Maelstrom rune and took Ballistics instead of Single Out, is still viable, if a little weaker.

-As previously mentioned, you will be augmenting the turrets' damage rather than your own; this will be done with the interaction between the Natalya 6-piece set bonus and casting Rain of Vengeance, greatly reducing incoming damage while increasing your own and that of your sentries.
-Playing into the Cold strengths of the build, you will be using the rune Flying Strike — and will also gain a solid 2-second Freeze on top for extra safety.
+As previously mentioned, you will be augmenting the turrets' damage rather than your own; this will be done with the interaction between the Natalya 6-piece set bonus and casting Rain of Vengeance, greatly reducing incoming damage while increasing your own and that of your sentries (see this build's gear page for more information).
+Playing into the ranged strengths of the build, you will be using the rune Flying Strike — and will also gain a solid 2-second Freeze on top for extra safety.

 In order to feed the gluttonous 40-resource-per-shot Cluster Arrow, you will have to include a Hatred generator in the build.
 While theoretically any of the 7 Hatred (maximum) generator runes will do, the wide arc and lessened aiming factor, plus the elemental synergy of Evasive Fire Focus make it the default recommendation.